 Some of our APIs are basic SOAP (Simple Object Access Protocol) APIs.

-This includes, for example, the Spine Mini Services Provider PDS API.
+This includes, for example, the Directory of Services - SOAP API.

 Some of our older APIs conform to the HL7 Version 3 standard.